zoe3351/module14-git-branches/README.md

 ### GitHub Pages
-GitHub's use of branches provides a number of additional features, one of which is the ability  to **host** web pages (`.html` files, like what you generate from R Markdown) on a publicly accessible web server that can "serve" the page to anyone who requests it.
+GitHub's use of branches provides a number of additional features, one of which is the ability  to **host** web pages (`.html` files, which can be generated from Markdown or Jupyter notebooks) on a publicly accessible web server that can "serve" the page to anyone who requests it.
 This feature is known as [GitHub Pages](https://help.github.com/articles/what-is-github-pages/).

-With GitHub pages, GitHub will serve your files visitors as long as the files are in a branch with a magic name: **`gh-pages`**.
-Thus in order to **publish** your webpage and make it available online, all you need to do is create that branch, merge your content into it, and then push that branch to GitHub
+With GitHub pages, GitHub will serve your files to visitors as long as the files are in a branch with a magic name: **`gh-pages`**.
+Thus in order to **publish** your webpage and make it available online, all you need to do is create that branch, merge your content into it, and then push that branch to GitHub.

 You almost always want to create the new `gh-pages` branch off of your `master` branch.
 This is because you usually want to publish the "finished" version, which is traditionally represented by the `master` branch.
 This means you'll need to switch over to `master`, and then create a new branch from there: